Leeming LUT Pro

 4. If you haven't received your LUTs within 24 hours, please check your spam folder (Microsoft accounts in particular).

-5. If you still can't find them, contact me with an alternative address or via Facebook before opening a PayPal case.
+5. If you still can't find them, contact me with an alternative email address or via Facebook before opening a PayPal case.

 6. If you pay with an eCheque through PayPal, your LUTs will not be sent until the eCheque has cleared, which usually takes a few days.